Personal

-After spending more than half her life in treatment for Leukemia, Margot finally rang the bell.
+After spending more than half her life in treatment for Leukemia, our girl finally rang the bell.
 No more port, chemo, spinal taps, or steroids.
 No more late night ER trips and isolating because we’re afraid she’ll get sick.
-On May 16, 2020, our lives felt like they were over.
-But on July 28, 2022, a new life began.
-Here’s a look at the day Margot rang the bell and her end of treatment celebration and some of the special people that showed up for us that day.
+In May 2020, our lives felt like they were over.
+Here’s a look at the day our girl rang the bell and her end of treatment celebration and some of the special people that showed up for us that day.

 Ring this bell